Alaska tour news & travel advisory

 Kennecott Mill Town contains numerous buildings that all helped the Kennecott Corporation and its workers to mine, refine, and transport copper ore from the Alaskan wilderness.
 (NPS)

-Wrangell St. Elias also hold’s America’s largest glacial system, and according to the Park Service, 35% of the park is covered in glaciers, composing 5,000 square miles of glacial ice.
+Wrangell St. Elias National Park also holds America’s largest glacial system, and according to the Park Service, 35% of the park is covered in glaciers, composing 5,000 square miles of glacial ice.
 The park’s coastline includes Hubbard Glacier, the longest tidewater glacier in North America.

 a glacial pool on Root Glacier in Wrangell-St. Elias National Park